AishathJun/BusStopAllocation/README.md

 - Decision-support applications in public transport planning

 <br/>
 It is designed to be adaptable to different cities, datasets, and planning constraints by modifying input layers, parameters and fitness functions.
+<br/><br/>

+> ⚠️ **Data Access Notice**
+> Please contact the **[GIS Team](https://gis.hdc.mv/) of Housing Development Corporation, Maldives** if you would like access to the full dataset used in this project.